African American Mental Health

 - How do you plan to integrate my beliefs and practices in my treatment?

 Your mental health provider will play an important role in your treatment, so make sure you can work with this person and that you communicate well together.
 Mention your beliefs, values and cultural characteristics.
 Make sure that she understands them so that they can be considered in the course of your treatment.
-For example, mention whether it is important for you that your family be part of your treatment.
+For example, mention whether you would like your family to be part of your treatment.

-If finances are preventing you from finding help, get in contact with a local health or mental health clinic or your local government to see what services you qualify for.
-You can find contact information online at findtreatment.samhsa.gov, or by calling the National Treatment Referral Helpline at 800-662-HELP (4357).
+If finances are preventing you from finding help, contact a local health or mental health clinic or your local government to see what services you qualify for.
+You can find contact information online at findtreatment.samhsa.gov or by calling the National Treatment Referral Helpline at 800-662-HELP (4357).

 NAMI’s Sharing Hope Program

 Sharing Hope: An African American Guide to Mental Health provides mental health information in a sensitive manner through personal stories.
-Recovery is possible and this booklet tells you where to find more information, seek help and be supportive.
-You can preview the guide for free or buy hard copies through the NAMI Bookstore.
+Recovery is possible, and this booklet tells you where to find more information, seek help and be supportive.
+You can buy hard copies through the NAMI Bookstore.